 Environmental issues have proved themselves to be an increasingly hot subject in film and television.
 With access to a wide range of environmentally-themed documentaries or movies, it might be overwhelming searching for entertaining yet educational content.
-From old to new, here are 16 of the best environmental films of 2020, covering topics including climate change, water ecosystems, the animal industry and sustainability.
+From old to new, here are 20 of the best environmental films of 2022, covering some of the biggest environmental problems of our lifetime, including climate change, food waste, water ecosystems, the animal industry, and sustainability.

 First on our list of the best environmental films is The Human Element.
 Centred around climate change, The Human Element chronicles the quest of environmental photographer James Balog to highlight how the four elements — air, earth, water and fire — are being altered by the fifth element of human activity.
 Pioneering in its videography, the documentary reveals how global warming has drastically contributed to wildfires and hurricanes that disrupt human-nature balance.
 To examine the impact, Balog visits Americans at the forefront of climate change, including inhabitants of Tangier Island, a fishing community facing rising sea levels.
 The documentary encourages audiences to reconsider their relationship with the natural world.

-To sound the alarm on global warming, Before the Flood is a collaboration between actor and Earth Alliance co-founder Leonardo DiCaprio and National Geographic.
+Next on our list of the best environmental films is Before the Flood, a collaboration between actor and Earth Alliance co-founder Leonardo DiCaprio and National Geographic.
 Taking viewers around the world, the documentary features poignant accounts of how different stakeholders are affected by climate change, through deforestation, rising sea levels and other human activities.
 The film calls for world leaders to fight for a more sustainable future and arms viewers with solutions they can implement into their lives, from reducing meat consumption to voting for leaders who will initiate positive environmental change.

 2040 is a refreshingly optimistic pick if you want something less grim.
 Rather than focusing on the urgency of problems, the solution-oriented documentary seeks out creative alternatives to tackle challenges of climate change.
 In particular, it imagines technological breakthroughs which, supported by academics and ecological experts, have the potential to reverse the situation by the year 2040.
 Cases in point include renewable energy like rooftop solar, shifts towards regenerative agricultural practices, and the versatile use of seaweeds as a facilitator of food security.